sven765/externaleditor.sh/README.md

 emailclientwindowtitle="Thunderbird"
 ```

-Variable "tbformat": Set this to "html" if you compose HTML messages
+**Variable "tbformat"**: Set this to "html" if you compose HTML messages
 in Thunderbird in order to preserve line breaks.
 However, be aware
 that HTML formatting is lost when using this script!
 Unfortunately,
 this script is not able to detect the format used in thunderbird, so